Shen Zheng 「郑深」

 Research Areas

-My current research focuses on robust and efficient understanding for long-tail yet safety-critical scenarios (e.g., bad weather, work zones) using the following strategies:
+My current research takes a data-centric approach to enable robust understanding of long-tail yet safety-critical scenarios in autonomous driving (e.g., low-light, bad weather, work zones).

-• My earlier works focus on image restoration and enhancement (e.g., SGZ, LLIE_Survey)
+My earlier works focused on image restoration and enhancement (e.g., SGZ, LLIE_Survey).

 Selected Publications